 Her works are inspired by historical events, similar to how history paintings were used to commemorate notable events such as war victories.

-Walker creates this ambiguity deliberately, arguing that the generalization of her silhouettes resembles how black Americans have been and are being stereotyped, which is something she wishes to unveil.
+Walker deliberately creates this ambiguity and argues that the generalization of her silhouettes resemble how African-Americans in the United States continue to be stereotyped, which is something she wishes to unveil.

 My Bed (1998) by Tracey Emin